 Using the Walking Secondary Lead

-The walking secondary lead is a more uncommon approach taking a secondary lead.
-The reason this is uncommon is that the walking secondary lead is performed when a pitcher is delivering the ball from the windup.
+The walking secondary lead is an uncommon approach to taking a secondary lead, but it is used most often when a pitcher is delivering the ball from the windup.

 As described more in-depth in my article about why pitchers pitch from the stretch, the pitcher’s windup motion takes more time than pitching from the stretch.